InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Experiments

-\textbf{Effectiveness of world model.} In the quantitative evaluation, we show that the performance of our pipeline is enhanced by the tailored design of our world model.
-Table~\ref{tab:t2m_after} provides additional evidence of this effectiveness by integrating the proposed world model, as interaction correction within the InterDiff framework~\cite{xu2023interdiff} in the interaction prediction task.
-This implementation demonstrates enhanced conditionality in the object dynamics modeling across various tasks, attributed to the vertex-level control.
+\textbf{Effectiveness of World Model.} In the quantitative evaluation, we show that the performance of our framework is enhanced by the tailored design of our world model.
+Table~\ref{tab:t2m_after} provides additional evidence of the effectiveness by integrating the proposed world model, as interaction correction within the InterDiff framework~\cite{xu2023interdiff} in the interaction prediction task.
+This implementation demonstrates enhanced conditionality in the object dynamics modeling across two tasks, attributed to the vertex-level condition as actions.
 Doing so effectively removes the whole-body complexity, most of which tends to be irrelevant to the interaction.
-Fig.~\ref{fig:control} further indicates that our vertex-based control is able to establish consistent interactions over time, while guidance from motion features is not robust.
+Figure~\ref{fig:control} further indicates that our vertex-based condition can establish consistent interactions over time, while the condition by raw motion is not robust.